amstee/EasyCut/services/README.md

 ## User

-This service allow third parties to manipulate auth0 users, is allows you to find users, create users, ...
+This service allow third parties to manipulate auth0 users, it allows you to find users, create users, ...
 It also allows you to manipulate user's easy cut profile.